-On August 29th, the World Federation of Jewish Child Survivors of the Holocaust and Descendants met in Warsaw Poland for an historic…
+On August 29th, the World Federation of Jewish Holocaust Survivors & Descendants met in Warsaw Poland for an historic…

 Professor Adam Rotfeld gave a speech about forgiveness and reconciliation.